docs4class/forclass/README.md

-There are walk in ready.
+These are walk in ready.
+Need to find:
-Need to find final 371 R Self learn part 2 handout.
+1. final 371 R Self learn part 2 handout.
+2. 371 Quiz 2